monetplus/MEPiSDK_iOS/README.md

 ## Purpose of this documentation
 This documentation describes the MEPi SDK provided by Monet+ and AHEAD iTec to developers of applications that use the services of MEP.
 This documentation will be subject to further changes as the MEP evolve.
 This documentation does not describe any business and organizational aspects of the “Integrating application onboarding process”.

+## Brief history behind MEPi SDK
+MEPi SDK and CMi SDK builds upon concept of federated identity.
+Identity of a user, that was paired with instance of CASE mobile application.
+The identity could be used by another application on device - hence federated identity.

+Integrating application can outsource features like identification, authentication and authorization to the CASE mobile application.

+This approach has multiple business benefits:
+- Customers activate (enroll) just CASE mobile - all other apps can be just downloaded and used directly without any activation
+- CASE mobile can be built as the “trust element”, “the key to the bank” and is the only place (application) that requests customers to enter the PIN
+- Bank Federated Identity can be used in 3rd party partner applications, which (independently from the size, brand power or trustworthiness of the partner) technically have to be treated as untrusted elements in the business process.

+With CASE mobile handling all communication with the FS ecosystem, other integrating applications do not need to bother with implementation details of the MEP FS backend, do not need to handle enrollment, activation and other processes related to the lifecycle of the activated mobile app, and - most importantly - do not need to synchronize their lifecycle with releases the security infrastructure.

+Applications could use this identity by integrating so called CASE mobile integration SDK (CMi SDK).
+The CMi SDK was designed as the single point of contact between integrating application and the MEP FS ecosystem.

+MEPi SDK adds another set of features to the set.
+In cases, where integrating application does not want to enforce usage of CASE mobile identity.
+Integrating application can take more responsibilities and (via MEPi SDK) communicate directly with MEP FS backend.
+See further description about [supported scenarios](#supported-scenarios) for details.

+### MEPi SDK vs CMi SDK v5
+To some extend, MEPi SDK could be considered as next generation of CMi SDK.
+A slight problem with that is that MEPi SDK also provides different features than CMi SDK did and those new features do not relate to CASE mobile in any way.
+More correct way would be to say that MEPi SDK _contains_ CMi SDK.

+Nevertheless, in general, non-technical discussions those two terms can be used as synonyms.

 ## Content of this document
 1. [Components](#components)
 2. [Integration](#integration-to-project)